 Jennifer Stone is a versatile attorney, serving corporate and individual clients in the board room, in contractual negotiations, at the closing table and, when necessary, in the courtroom.

-Jennifer’s practice centers on client service.
+Jennifer centers her practice on client service.
 She strives to build strong client relationships and provide honest and workable approaches to the various opportunities and issues that arise in everyday life.
-Jennifer’s knowledge and experience in business transactions serves to the advantage of her clients in litigation matters, and her experience in litigation matters keeps Jennifer aware of recent trends and pitfalls to avoid on the transactional side of her practice.
+Her knowledge and experience in business transactions serves as an advantage to her clients in litigation matters, and her experience in litigation matters keeps Jennifer aware of recent trends and pitfalls to avoid on the transactional side of her practice.

 Professional or Industry Involvement